Nikon preps major firmware updates, new accessories for Z-mount cameras

 A more capable viewfinder and customizable AF areas

-There are also 20 new custom wide-area AF patterns for still imaging and 12 for video capture, providing the ability to define a custom AF area within a 19 x 11-point grid.
+There are also 20 new custom -area AF patterns for still imaging and 12 for video capture, providing the ability to define a custom AF area within a 19 x 11-point grid.
 These custom AF areas can also work seamlessly in conjunction with the Z9’s subject detection algorithms.

 A photo of athletes running on a track.